 3. Disable the apps and background operations that use data.

 Automatic backup and app updating tools can run up a data plan usage like mad.
-We have become used to them here at home, but there is no need to have them working on your data plan.
+We have become used to them here at home.
+However, there is no need to have them working on your data plan.
 Wait for a good WiFi spot.

-Turn auto-updating off for your Play Store (Android) or App Store (iOS,) or at least set automatic updates to only run over Wi-Fi.
-Check the settings inside each app on your phone to make sure photos, video, and other large files are only backed up automatically when there’s a Wi-Fi connection available.
+Turn auto-updating off for your Play Store (Android) or App Store (iOS) or at least set automatic updates to only run over Wi-Fi.
+Check the settings inside each app on your phone.
+Make sure photos, videos, and other large files are only backed up automatically when there’s a Wi-Fi connection available.

-Double-check all the other apps you’ve got installed, and turning off any kind of inbuilt automatic updating or refreshing system unless it can be set to only run over Wi-Fi.
-It’s amazing how many apps want to update their information without caring about which connection they’re using, and just how much data they’ll use while doing so.
+Double-check all the other apps you’ve got installed.
+Turn off any kind of inbuilt automatic updating or refreshing system unless it can be set to only run over Wi-Fi.
+It’s amazing how many apps want to update their information without caring about which connection they’re using.
+It is amazing just how much data they’ll use while doing so.